 There are fundamentalist Christians who hold that everything in the Bible is as the Bible says it is.
 And there are fundamentalist Scientists, like Nof, who hold that nothing in the Bible is as it says it is.

 My very small puppy in this fight says that there is a lot in Science that lets all of us live longer and better lives while there is a lot in Christianity that lets us live deeper and more meaningful lives.

 I don’t look to Christianity to bring me the weather reports for tomorrow.
-At the same time I don’t look to Science to ever, in its widest dreams, reveal the core of the miracle and mystery of being a conscious entity who has been granted the gift of being able, in my better moments, to witness — even for an inch of time — the wonder of Creation.
+At the same time, I don’t look to Science to ever, in its wildest dreams, reveal the core of the miracle and mystery of being a conscious entity who has been granted the gift of being able, in my better moments, to witness — even for an inch of time — the wonder of Creation.

-I know that there are many zealots of the Secular Faith who will think the less of me for not being “tough minded” enough just to face up to the fact that everything really is “purposeless matter hovering in the dark.”
+I know that there are many zealots of the Secular Faith who will think the less of me for not being “tough-minded” enough just to face up to the fact that everything really is “purposeless matter hovering in the dark.”
 I know that habit of mind well.
 I wore it like a pre-fab Medal of Honor for many years.
 Then one day I had had enough of Nothingness and I sent it back.

 I guess you could say that being a Secular Atheist started to feel like trying to walk on thin ice.